fabioxce1/ochard-demo/readme.md

 - The **Product of the Day** plugin allows managing featured products from the admin panel.
 - Add `[product_of_the_day]` to display the featured product.

+## Database

+- The database is located in the `DB` folder and is configured for MySQL.

 ## Support

 For any issues or questions, please contact **santosserranofabio@gmail.com**.